Virginia War Memorial: Visiting Virginia War Memorial

-They have a Research Library, a display of guns and uniforms from the National Guard in World War I. They also had a piece of the West Wall of the Pentagon.
-On September 11, 2001, five terrorists hijacked American Airlines Flight 77 and intentionally crashed the plan into the west wall of the Pentagon in Arlington, Virginia, at 9:37 a.m.
-All sixty-four persons on the flight and 125 persons at the Pentagon were killed.
+There is a Research Library, displaying guns and uniforms from the National Guard in World War I. There is also a piece of the West Wall of the Pentagon, from the September 11 attacks.
 The artifact is a section of the wall from the crash site.
-The damaged sections of the Pentagon were rebuilt and restored in 2002.

-The exhibit honors and remembers those Americans.
-The next room, which was the Freedom Hall, which has the Wall of Honor; Virginia’s Heroes of the Global War on Terrorism.
-It had their pictures, rank, where they are from, where they served.
-It also has a display of Women in Naval Aviation, there were pictures and uniforms and helmets.
+The next room is the Freedom Hall, which has the Wall of Honor of Virginia’s Heroes of the Global War on Terrorism.
+There is also a display of Women in Naval Aviation, with pictures and uniforms and helmets.